Students at Rockford Christian School get the Ultimate Experience in God’s Creation

 “Curiosity is often suppressed as students get older,” shares Warners.

 “We have them doing homework, assignments, and essays that rely on doing work accurately.
-But in outdoor education, I feel we need to enhance that sense of curiosity.
-I want our students to look, smell, hear, and notice things outdoors that make them start sentences with, ‘I wonder why…’ as opposed to, ‘Is this right?'”
+But in outdoor education, I feel we enhance that sense of curiosity.
+I want our students to look, smell, hear, and notice things outdoors that make them start sentences with, ‘I wonder why…’ as opposed to, ‘Is this right?’”

 “This is my favorite class in school.
 Coming from a school that did not have Outdoor Education I can say it is a blessing to have.
 It always impresses me how crazy the woods really are.”

 Over the last few years, their outdoor classroom has grown, too.

 “We built over a mile of trails through the woods and prairie meadow areas.
 We built outdoor classrooms for every grade level,” shares Buursma.

 And when he says “we” he means the students, with the help of staff.
 There is a huge sense of ownership and pride in what the students are building with their own hands at RCS, and families love being involved when opportunities arise.

 They’ve built a sledding hill for winter, where kindergarten students test different types of sleds and learn about friction.